WisconsinAIVision/yolact_edge/README.md

 ### Notes

+#### Handling inference error when using TensorRT
+If you are using TensorRT conversion of YolactEdge and encountered issue in PostProcessing or NMS stage, this might be related to TensorRT engine issues.
+We implemented a experimental safe mode that will handle these cases carefully.
+Try this out with `--use_tensorrt_safe_mode` option in your command.

 #### Inference using models trained with YOLACT
 If you have a pre-trained model with [YOLACT](https://github.com/dbolya/yolact), and you want to take advantage of either TensorRT feature of YolactEdge, simply specify the `--config=yolact_edge_config` in command line options, and the code will automatically detect and convert the model weights to be compatible.